Want to help out or contribute?

 3. In the Console, run usethis::use_package() for each package you find in data-raw/nmr-omics.R (from 1. above).

-4. Once done, open the Git interface (Ctrl-Shift-M or go to the Git Pane and click the “Commit” button).
+5. Once done, open the Git interface with or with the Palette (, then type “commit”) (or going to the Git Pane and clicking the “Commit” button).
 What has been changed?
-Commit those changes to the Git history.
+Commit those changes to the Git history .

 Click for the solution.
 Only click if you are really struggling or are out of time for the exercise.